Loading...

 If you are involved in #PolicyOrientedForesight, #AnticipatoryGovernance and #StrategicIntelligence, you may have questioned the fit and impact of your work on policy.
 In our new publication, Philine Warnke, Sylvia Veit and I problematize these complicated foresight-policy interactions.

-📖 "Understanding Foresight-Policy Interactions" --> https://lnkd.in/eUrjFE9M
+📖 "Understanding Foresight-Policy Interactions"

-We propose "institutionalization" as a process that shapes the formation of working practices and routines along four dimensions.
+We propos e "institutionalization" as a process that shapes the formation of working practices and routines along four dimensions.
 Rather than trying to measure how foresight affects policy decisions, we are looking at how institutionalization affects the government's ability to absorb, interpret, and adopt anticipatory practices.

 Our findings